braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ### Segment filters

-The following segment filters apply to only tracked links.
+The following segment filters apply to click events that are tracked at the time the event is processed.
+This means untracking links won't remove existing data and tracking a link won't backfill the data.

 #### Clicked Alias in Campaign